-MIL-HDBK-454 General Guidelines for Electronic Equipment MIL-HDBK-470 Designing and Developing Maintainable Products and Systems, Vol I MIL-HDBK-781 Reliability Test Methods, Plans, and Environments for Engineering Development, Qualification, and Production MIL-HDBK-831 Preparation of Test Reports
+MIL-HDBK-454 - General Guidelines for Electronic Equipment MIL-HDBK-470 - Designing and Developing Maintainable Products and Systems, Volume I MIL-HDBK-781 - Reliability Test Methods, Plans, and Environments for Engineering Development, Qualification, and Production MIL-HDBK-831 - Preparation of Test Reports MIL-HDBK-5400 - Electronic Equipment, Aerospace, General Specification for

-(Copies of these documents are available online at http://assist.daps.dla.mil/quicksearch or http://assist.daps.dla.mil or from the Standardization Document Order Desk, 700 Robbins Avenue, Building 4D, Philadelphia, PA 19111-5094.)
+(Copies of these documents are available online at https://assist.daps.dla.mil/quicksearch/ or from the Standardization Document Order Desk, 700 Robbins Avenue, Building 4D, Philadelphia, PA 19111-5094.)

 2.2.2 Other Government documents, drawings, and publications.
-The following other Government documents, drawings, and publications form a part of this document to the extent specified herein.
+The following other Government documents, drawings, and publications form a part of the document to the extent specified herein.
 Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract.